feddelegrand7/bubblyr/README.md

 hippie, bigmom and deepsea themes are provided by the author of the bubbly-bg library, I just gave them some fancy names:

+## Important: gravitas, rladies, sunshine, sweet themes are available only in the development version of `bubblyr`.

 | Themes   |
 | :------- |
 | ocean    |